elliotcourant/rafty/README.md

 # rafty
-A pure go implementation of the raft protocol.
+My personal raft implementation based on hasicorps raft package.
+But with gRPC native transportation.